corymickelson/NoPoDoFo/docs/outline.md

 ### textColor

-Get and set the text color as NPDFColor of the title of the outline item
+Get and set the text color as [Color](./color.md) of the title of the outline item

 ## Methods